 - Install acoustic wall panels strategically to lessen sound propagation and noise pollution.

-We hope you enjoyed this part 1 of our Design Dive into Open-Plan Offices, in which we primarily focused on context along with acoustic parameters and measures.
+We hope you enjoyed this part 1 of our Design Dive into open offices, in which we primarily focused on context along with acoustic parameters and measures.
 In part 2 we will look at plan & interior design as well as the cultural and organisational elements of noise in the office.
 Stay tuned!

 SMARTWAY (2021) ”Returning to Work Survey: How do professionals really feel.”
 Office employee survey report.